Showing 483 results

 • 1902-1925

-Named after its location on Queens Avenue.
-The decommissioned school was sold to the Canadian National Railway in 1926 and the building was demolished in 1949.
+Named after its location on Queen's Avenue.
+The school was decommissioned in 1925 after the Canadian National Railway constructed a railway 100 feet from the school, causing extreme noise pollution detrimental to the conduct of class instruction.
+The decommissioned school was then sold to the Canadian National Railway in 1926 and the building was demolished in 1949.

 Strathcona School